ansys/ansys-templates/doc/source/user_guide/templating.rst

 Add the Family to Tox envs
 """"""""""""""""""""""""""

-If you created a new faimly, make sure to add it to the [tox] set of
+If you created a new family, make sure to add it to the [tox] set of
 environments:

 1. Look for the ``[testenv]`` section in the ``tox.ini`` file.